 Mike Ansell

-Through his 41 years of working with businesses and organisations he brings a wide range of skills and knowledge in particular the areas of finance and management and the ability to evolve and adapt to an ever changing environment.
+Mike is a retired partner of the accounting firm RSM.
+Through his 41 years of working with businesses and organisations, he brings a wide range of skills and knowledge to the areas of finance and management and the ability to evolve and adapt to an ever changing environment.

 Garry Green

-Garry works for Iluka Resources as the South West Operations Manager and brings with him vast experience and knowledge of the Mining and Power Industries.
-He is a keen industry advocate and strives to see continuous improvement throughout the industry, including development of skills and education for future careers.
-His leadership, technical experience and past involvement on the Coal industry Superannuation and Long Service Boards provide a strong governance focus.
+Garry works for Iluka Resources as the South West Operations Manager and brings with him vast experience and knowledge of the Mining and Power Industries, including a strong safety and sustainability focus.
+He is a keen industry advocate and strives to see continuous improvement throughout the industry, particularly developing skills and education for future careers.

 Kathy Keay